Croat–Bosniak War

-The Croat–Bosniak War was a conflict between the Republic of Bosnia and Herzegovina and Croatian Republic of Herzeg-Bosnia, supported by Croatia, that lasted from 18 October 1992 to 23 February 1994.
+The Croat–Bosniak War or Croat–Muslim War was a conflict between the Bosniak-dominated Republic of Bosnia and Herzegovina and the Croatian Republic of Herzeg-Bosnia, supported by Croatia, that lasted from 18 October 1992 to 23 February 1994.

 It is often referred to as a "war within a war" because it was part of the larger Bosnian War.
-In the beginning, Bosniaks and Croats fought in an alliance against the Yugoslav People's Army (JNA) and the Army of Republika Srpska (VRS).
-By the end of 1992, however, tensions between Bosniaks and Croats increased.
+In the beginning, the Army of the Republic of Bosnia and Herzegovina (ARBiH) and the Croatian Defence Council (HVO) fought together in an alliance against the Yugoslav People's Army (JNA) and the Army of Republika Srpska (VRS).
+By the end of 1992, however, tensions between the ARBiH and the HVO increased.
 The first armed incidents between them occurred in October 1992 in central Bosnia.
-Their military alliance held out until early 1993 when their cooperation fell apart and the two former allies engaged in open conflict.
+The military alliance continued until early 1993, when it mostly fell apart and the two former allies engaged in open conflict.

 The Croat–Bosniak War escalated in central Bosnia and soon spread to Herzegovina, with most of the fighting taking place in those two regions.
-The Bosniaks were organized in the Army of the Republic of Bosnia and Herzegovina (ARBiH), and Croats in the Croatian Defence Council (HVO).
-The war generally consisted of sporadic conflicts with numerous ceasefires signed in the course of it.
-However, it was not an all-out war between the Bosniaks and Croats and they remained allied in other regions – mainly Bihać, Sarajevo and Tešanj.
+The war generally consisted of sporadic conflicts with numerous short ceasefires.
+However, it was not an all-out war between Bosniaks and Croats and they remained allied in other regions – mainly Bihać, Sarajevo and Tešanj.
 Several peace plans were proposed by the international community during the war, but each of them failed.
-On 23 February 1994, a ceasefire was reached, and an agreement ending the hostilities was signed in Washington on 18 March 1994, by which time the HVO had significant territorial losses.
-The agreement led to the establishment of the Federation of Bosnia and Herzegovina and joint operations against the Serb forces, which helped alter the military balance and bring the Bosnian War to an end.
+On 23 February 1994, a lasting ceasefire was agreed, and an agreement ending the hostilities was signed in Washington on 18 March 1994, by which time the HVO had suffered significant territorial losses.
+The agreement led to the establishment of the Federation of Bosnia and Herzegovina and the resumption of joint operations against Serb forces, which helped alter the military balance and bring the Bosnian War to an end.

-The International Criminal Tribunal for the former Yugoslavia (ICTY) convicted 17 HVO and Herzeg-Bosnia officials, six of whom were convicted for participating together with Croatian president Franjo Tuđman and other top Croatian officials, in a Joint Criminal Enterprise that sought to annex or control Croat-majority parts of Bosnia and Herzegovina, and ethnically cleanse Bosnian Muslims.
-Two ARBiH officials were also convicted for war crimes committed during the conflict.
-The ICTY ruled that Croatia had overall control over the HVO and that Croatia sent its army into Bosnia, which made the conflict international.
+The International Criminal Tribunal for the former Yugoslavia (ICTY) convicted 17 Bosnian Croat officials, six of them for participating with Croatian president Franjo Tuđman and other top Croatian officials in a joint criminal enterprise that sought to annex or control Croat-majority parts of Bosnia and Herzegovina, and to ethnically cleanse Bosniaks.
+Two Bosniak officials were also convicted for war crimes committed during the conflict.
+The ICTY ruled that Croatia had overall control over the Croatian Defence Council and that the Croatian Army had entered Bosnia, which made the conflict international.